 come see, come see, come eat and be eaten.

 It’s a great world we live in, people.
 Our dildos are no longer confined to penis shapes, veins, and splotches of terrifying pubic hair.
 We do not need our dildos to look remotely like penises because — oh yeah — masturbation is for us.
-Our universe includes polka dots and tentacles and bubbles; toys shaped like plants and question marks and aliens and ocean waves and smiling worms; and things that we never would have thought would feel good but then THEY DO.
+Our universe includes polka dots and artsy drips and ribbons of color; toys shaped like plants and question marks and aliens and ocean waves and smiling worms; and things that we never would have thought would feel good but then THEY DO.

 Yes, my friends, we have dual-colored, pearlescent, faded dildos.
 We know the people who make these dildos and they are some of the greatest in the industry.
 They send us dildo tree seeds and T-shirts and sweet emails.
 They mail us prototypes and actually ask how things should be different.
 They have sales based on “What What in the Butt.”
 They are charming and gracious even when we criticize their color choices.
 The cherry on top?
 They make the Splash.